 - Iron – gives skin that healthy glow by increasing oxygen circulation in the blood; helps to reduce dark marks and dark circles; helps to bring oxygen and other nutrients to the scalp

-- Natural fats – the many oils in black soap help to moisturize skin and hair and prevent premature wrinkling of skin
+- Natural fats – the many oils in black soap help to moisturize skin and hair and prevent premature wrinkling of the skin

 - Cinnamic acid – a compound found in the shea butter in black soap that helps with UV protection for skin and hair